bbirdiman/bbirdiman.github.io/mmdmanual.md

 Because there was not a syntax proposal that I felt fit this goal, I was generally opposed to the idea.

-Then, Choan C. G√°lvez [proposed][galvez] a brilliantly simple syntax that stayed out of the way.
+Then, Choan C. Gálvez [proposed][galvez] a brilliantly simple syntax that stayed out of the way.
 By simply appending the attributes to the link reference information, which is already removed from the text itself, it doesn't disturb the readability.